-In the face of the mechanism of NACT impact on HER2 status, there is no consensus currently.
-Some researchers believe that the small tissue samples obtained by fine needle aspiration are not enough to represent the phenotypic characteristics of the entire tumor for different molecular expression models may be displayed around specimens.
-Some take the heterogeneity within the tumor into account.
-They speculate that NACT kills cells that are sensitive to chemotherapy and the remaining gradually dominate during the treatment process resulting in different appearance and not that favorable characteristics and composition ultimately[6].
-Another group assume that low level of estrogen in the body after NACT down-regulate the expression of ER in tumor cells[7].
-The management of HER2 expression is partly dependent on ER and the status transition also affects each other[8].
+At present, there is no concensus on the mechanism of NACT on HER2 status.
+Some researchers believe that the small tissue samples obtained by fine needle aspiration are insufficient to represent the phenotypic characteristics of the entire tumor as different molecular expressions may be displayed in specimens.
+Some studies have taken heterogeneity within the tumor into account.
+It has been speculated that NACT kills cells that are sensitive to chemotherapy and the remaining cells gradually dominate during the treatment process resulting in a different appearance with subsequent unfavorable characteristics and composition[6].
+Another group assumed that a low level of estrogen in the body after NACT down-regulates the expression of ERs in tumor cells[7].
+The management of HER2 expression is partly dependent on ER and the status transition also affects each of these parameters[8].
 Therefore, NACT indirectly affects the status of HER2.
-One study has recently discovered that HER2 targeted therapy can incur differential expression of genes as well[9], so we can boldly predict that NACT could induce subtle changes in gene stability.
-Besides, it is worth noting that drugs that target cell microtubules such as paclitaxel can lead to polyploidization of cells, that is, all chromosomes multiply, including those that carry HER2.
-This is followed by increasing copy number of the HER2 gene and the outcome is not equal to the real amplification of HER2, which seems to be able to explain why some patients are resistant to drugs even if the copy number of HER2 raises[10].
-Although statistical and staining biases were rare and the criteria for defining immunohistochemical ambiguity (IHC 2+-) varied among trials, they should not be ignored.
-On the contrary, Parinyanitikul et al[11] analyzed HER2 mRNA level after treatment and the results implied that the level of HER2 expression in most patients remained stable.
+One study has recently discovered that HER2 targeted therapy can also result in differential expression of genes[9]; thus, we predict that NACT can induce subtle changes in gene stability.
+In addition, it is worth noting that drugs that target cell microtubules such as paclitaxel can lead to polyploidization of cells, that is, all chromosomes multiply, including those that carry HER2.
+This is followed by increased copy number of the HER2 gene and the outcome is not equal to the actual amplification of HER2, which seems to explain why some patients are resistant to drugs even if the copy number of HER2 increases[10].
+Although statistical and staining biases are rare and the criteria for defining IHC ambiguity (IHC 2+-) varies among trials, they should not be ignored.
+On the contrary, Parinyanitikul et al[11] analyzed HER2 mRNA level after treatment and the results indicated that the level of HER2 expression in most patients remained stable.

-Prognosis of these receptors’ discordances after NACT are multifarious.
+The prognosis of these receptor discordances after NACT are multifarious.
 For patients with locally advanced breast cancer, HER2 overexpression is an independent risk factor regarding 5-year disease-free survival (DFS).
-In the multivariate analysis of Tural et al[12], clinical stage of the tumor, transformation of HER2 from positive to negative and triple negative receptor status have influence on DFS significantly.
-Li et al[13 ] included 2847 patients from eight studies and found that patients with hormone receptors (HR) changing from positive to negative had worse DFS.
-Moreover, compared with patients who maintained negative HR status after NACT, those with HR turning from negative to positive tended to have longer DFS and overall survival (OS).
-However, there are a variety of cut-off values to define HR positivity including 1%, 5% and 10% with few employing Allred score, thereupon then they came to a contradictory conclusion towards the prognosis of negative conversion of ER and PR status after NACT[2,14].
-We can not simply attribute to the different definitions because the total number of patients and their characteristics may play roles as well.
-Additionally, the level of the protein encoded by the MKI67 gene (Ki67) is another predictive factor independently.
-High Ki-67 index before surgery is associated with achievement of clinical complete response to NACT[15], whereas high Ki-67 proliferation index in post-NACT samples is related to shorter DFS.
+In the multivariate analysis by Tural et al[12], clinical stage of the tumor, transformation of HER2 from positive to negative and triple negative receptor status significantly influenced DFS.
+Li et al[13 ] included 2847 patients from eight studies and found that patients with hormone receptors (HR) which changed from positive to negative had worse DFS.
+Moreover, compared with patients who maintained negative HR status after NACT, those with negative HR which changed to positive tended to have longer DFS and overall survival.
+However, there are a variety of cut-off values to define HR positivity including 1%, 5% and 10% with few employing the Allred score, therefore they came to a contradictory conclusion regarding the prognosis of negative conversion of ER and PR status after NACT[2,14].
+We can not simply attribute this to different definitions as the total number of patients and their characteristics may also play a role.
+Additionally, the level of the protein encoded by the MKI67 gene (Ki67) is another independent predictive factor.
+A high Ki-67 index before surgery is associated with achieving a complete clinical response to NACT[15], whereas a high Ki-67 proliferation index in post-NACT samples is related to shorter DFS.